purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

         }

 -   **uploadUrlOpt** :  *String.
 Optional.
 Default="".* <br />
-    String of data that should be appended to the upload page url, following this '?".
+    String of data that should be appended to the upload page url as search parameters.
 This string value is assumed to have already been properly escaped for use in the url.<br />
-    _NOTE_: The option "MultipleUpload=1" is NOT SUPPORTED.
+    _NOTE_: The option _MultipleUpload_ is NOT SUPPORTED.

 -   **overwrite** :   *Boolean.
 Optional.
 Default=False.* <br />
     True or False indicating if document being uploaded should overwrite any existing one.
 Default is False (don't overwrite)

--   **uploadPage** :  *String.
-Optional.
-Default="/_layouts/Upload.aspx".* <br />
-    The relative URL from the WebSite root to the upload page.
-    Default is "/_layouts/Upload.aspx".
-This value is appended to to the website full url, which is retrieved using SPServices utility.

 -   **overlayClass** :  *String.
 Optional.
 Default="".* <br />
     A css class to be associated with the overlay that is displayed over the iframe while loading of the page is going on.

 -   **overlayBgColor** : *String.
 Optional.
 Default="white".* <br />
     A color to be used for the overlay area that is displayed over the iframe wile loading of the page is going on.
 Default is white.
 Set this to null if wanting only to use a class.